-With 13 pools, including steam baths and saunas, there are also amenities you can add to your ticket such as:
+With 13 pools, including steam baths and saunas, there are also services you can add to your ticket such as:

 - Different types of massages: aromatic, refreshing, harmony, luxury...
 They are available from 9:00 am to 6:00 pm.

-In this package, in addition to the entry to the Géllert spa, you will be picked up at your hotel:.
-A private vehicle will pick you up at your hotel on the day and time scheduled for your visit and will take you to the spa comfortably so that you don't have to worry about anything.
+In this package, in addition to the entrance fee to the Géllert Spa, a hotel pick-up service is included.
+A private vehicle will pick you up at your hotel on the day and time scheduled for your visit and will take you to the spa comfortably so you don't have to worry about anything.

-Something very important to know about the Géllert Spa is that it closes on weekends.
-During the rest of the week the opening hours are from 6:30 am to 7:00 pm although these conditions are subject to possible changes at certain times of the year.
+Something very important to know about the Géllert Spa is that it is closed on weekends.
+During the rest of the week the opening hours are from 6:30 am to 7:00 pm, although these conditions are subject to change at certain times of the year.
 In any case, when you book your tickets online, you will know the dates that are not available.

 If you have already visited the two most important baths of Budapest, Széchenyi and Gellert, and you want to add some more to your visit you also have other options.
-They are smaller spas where you can enjoy the experience in a more intimate way.
+They are smaller spas in which you will be able to enjoy the experience in a more intimate way.

-With a decorative style dating from the XVI century, these baths are very popular in Budapest.
+With a decorative style dating back to the 16th century, these baths are very popular in Budapest.
 They are located on the Gellert hill facing the Danube (do not forget to take a walk around before entering) and highlights its octagonal-shaped central bath with a dome of 10 meters in diameter.
 When buying the ticket you will have the option to select only the morning schedule, which will save costs.

-Do not expect big structures in these baths, since its decoration is quite rustic, something that, on the other hand, make it the most authentic option of all those available in Budapest.
-These Turkish baths date from the XVI century and are not usually very crowded, especially if you go during the week.
+Do not expect large structures in these baths, as its decor is quite rustic, something that, on the other hand, make it the most authentic option of all those available in Budapest.
+These Turkish baths date from the sixteenth century and are not usually very crowded, especially if you go during the week.

-Organize your visit to the Budapest spas
+Organize your visit to the spas of Budapest

 Although there are spas like Széchenyi further away from the center, in the city of Budapest everything is accessible either on foot (depending on where your hotel is) or by cab (prices are quite affordable).
 Remember that you can also buy tickets with hotel pick-up included for a small supplement, but the return is on your own.